ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/gimbal.rst

     module load gimbal

-The gimbal module manages any gimbals attached to the APM via the RC output ports.
+The gimbal module manages any gimbals attached to the autopilot via the RC output ports.

 A gimbal menu is available on the GUI console.